arkanac/Codexion/README.md

-- explain the underlying concurrency concepts (threads, mutexes, the start barrier, atomic multi-resource acquisition, the binary-heap priority queue, and the reasoning behind polling versus condition variables);
+- explain the underlying concurrency concepts (threads, mutexes, the start barrier, atomic multi-resource acquisition, the binary-heap priority queue, and the reasoning behind polling versus condition variables) and help correct the errors coming out of it;
 - review code